Pay Off Mortgage or Invest?

 Why Interest Rate Matters?

-If your mortgage is 3.25%, your annual “return” on the additional payment is considered to be low.
+If your mortgage is 3.25%, your annual “return” on the additional payment is low, on averge.
 If you have outstanding debt with interest of 10%, your extra payment produces a much higher annual rate of return and is therefore a much more attractive investment.

 Why Risk Tolerance Matters?